The first couple trips to Japan, almost everything stood out as different.

 Coffee Vending Machine

 In Japan it seems like in large part, everyday life in Japan mostly deals in cash and every store has their own point card.
 I’m thinking Americans like seeing the immediate discount while Japanese more prefer to spend points.
-Also, the American equivalent of a dollar and five dollars are coins, meaning lots of coins!
-I guess I need myself a new wallet with built in coin purse.
+Also, the American equivalent of a dollar and five dollars, anything less than ~$10 is a coin.
+Having this many coins is one of many small challenges.
+I guess I need myself a new wallet with built-in coin purse.

 I guess this more relates to being in the countryside but the sound of running water is everywhere.
 And being nearly spring time everyone is turning over the earth preparing their fields for planting and you get the smell of fresh soil.
 It is very peaceful.